Include Patterns

 Multiple Include Patterns can be specified.

-The following example extracts the CVT, and includes the ECVT and the ASVT.
+The following example extracts the CVT control block from Live Memory, and includes the ECVT control block and the ASVT control block.

 Python Script